zyrolasting/racket-vulkan/examples/mandelbrot/README.md

-This is a Racket port of @Erkaman's `vulkan_minimal_compute` example, minus the `lodepng` PNG encoder.
-TO use everything in this project, you will need ImageMagick's `convert` command and the Vulkan SDK installed on your system.
+This is a Racket port of @Erkaman's `vulkan_minimal_compute` example.

-Once ready, just execute `run.sh` to render the Mandelbrot set to a PNG.
+Once ready, just execute `racket mandelbrot.rkt` to render the Mandelbrot set to a PNG.